Charan908515/First_project-/README.md

-This is my first ml project to predict whether a person has anemia or not based on the haemoglobin levels and also the pixel percentage of red,green and blue colors
+This is my first ml project to predict whether a person has anemia or not based on the haemoglobin levels and also the pixel percentage of red,green and blue colors bu using the logistic regression model